roomsense/homeassistant-dashboard/README.md

 # RoomSense IQ and Home Assistant Dashboard

-[RoomSense IQ](https://www.roomsenselabs.com "www.roomsenselabs.com") is a breakthrough all-in-one sensor device for attendance-based room automation which empowers smart home enthusiasts to effortlessly automate every aspect of their home simply through their attendance.
-As you move around, your home seamlessly provides relevant services, creating an enjoyable experience and convenient environment.
-It’s as if your home and you are in perfect harmony.

-**SightSense**  an innovative user interface adds a whole new dimension to this powerful platform.
+**SightSense**  an innovative user interface that adds a whole new dimension to the [RoomSense IQ](https://www.roomsenselabs.com "www.roomsenselabs.com") platform.
 SightSense auto-populates a visually appealing dashboard in the popular home assistant that offers exceptional insights into your room environment.
 With its advanced features such as **ProxiSense**, **CalSense**, **BedSense**, and **EnergySense**, users gain unparalleled control over their living environments.
 It effortlessly manages multiple sensors, enhancing the overall user experience.

 This repository contains code and configurations for SightSense.